spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### embassy_news_scraper.py
 * This script takes a url of a news source from one of Chinese embassy websites and extracts its description.

-### emotion_detection.py
-* This script uses a convolutional neural network to classify a person's emotion based on their facial expressions in a video stream.

 ### extract_column.py
 * This script takes a csv file and an option argument -c for which column needs to be extracted from the file.
 It will output a text file containing the column without the header.